Derekdespo/readme-gen/README.md

 ## Installation

-Just make sure you have some npm modules like inquirer installed and your ready to go
+You will need to install the inquirer npm and use the code provided in the index.js file.

 ## Usage

-when you enter node index.js, the questions will appear in the terminal. just answer them!
+Basically, you will need to run node index.js in your terminal under the index.js file.
+You should answer the questions, then you will have a readme.

 ## License

-ISC
+MIT

 ## Contributors